From Romans 3.27-4.25

 Alluding to circumcision as Abraham’s work, IJ asks if Abraham could boast (Rom 4.1-2).
 The text draws a parallel with the Jews boasting in the law of Moses (Rom 2.17; 3.27).

 I’ve drawn the following chart to display the sequence of these events.
-Genesis 15 and 17 are what Paul’s focusses on in this text, but the other chapters put these in context and help us see how Paul views them.
+Genesis 15 and 17 are what Paul’s focuses on in this text, but the other chapters put these in context and help us see how Paul views them.

 Genesis 12.
 Abraham first comes believe in God and obey him in Genesis 12 (Heb 11.8).
 At this point Paul thinks of him as the ‘man of faith’ (Gal 3.9).
 This event in Genesis 12 carries the implication Abraham is an existing believer in Genesis 15.